diyagangwar/diyagangwar/README.md

 - 👋 Hi, I’m @diyagangwar
+- 🎶 I'm currently a sophomore at Harvey Mudd College
-- 👀 I’m interested in Computer Science and it's application
+- 👀 I’m interested in Computer Science and it's applications
 - 🌱 I’m currently learning Com;puter Science with a concentration in Economics and Human Centered Design
 - 📫 How to reach me dgangwar@g.hmc.edu